 Self-preserve much?
-Yes, you’re pretty good about trying to keep tabs on what you put in your body and avoid consuming foods with large amounts of added preservatives as far as you can (when you’re not enjoying the odd piece of cake and other fast food that won’t be mentioned), but are you conscious of what’s in your beauty products?
+Yes, you’re conscious about what you put into your body and avoid consuming foods with large amounts of added preservatives as far as you can, but are you conscious of what’s in your beauty products?

-While we’re all self-professed #BeautyAddicts around here, we’re trying our best to be mindful of what we put onto our skin, and in return, how the products affect the environment.
-Going green is a process, but you might want to divert your attention to the synthetic preservatives found in the products you apply onto your skin.
+Going green is a good start, but you might want to divert your attention to the synthetic preservatives found in the products you apply onto your skin.
 Luckily, the environmentally conscious beauties at Lush are focused on ridding their products of chemical preservatives and we’re here for it.

 So what are preservatives?

 Preservatives are required to make sure products aren’t affected by microbial spoilage.
 They help retain long shelf life, and ensure consumers are protected from any potential infection.
 With the need to prolong shelf life even more (and make products last longer), synthetic preservatives were added.
 Synthetic preservatives are used widely in food and cosmetics to extend their shelf life and prevent bacteria from growing.

 These bad guys are effective at what they do, but when they’re flushed down our drains, they accumulate and become toxic over time (imagine what they do to your skin).
 In 2015 alone, 75 000 tonnes of preservatives from cosmetic products entered water systems, rivers, lakes and the sea – and these powerful chemicals, in turn, affect the food chain and our health.